 Thanks to the air fryer (this is the model I own and would recommend), “fried” foods are now easy and healthy to create at home!

 - From Air Fryer French Fries to Air Fryer Chicken Wings to Air Fryer Whole Chicken, this handy appliance (which is essentially a super-powered countertop convection oven) is a dream for making foods that have ultra crispy exteriors and resemble their deep-fried counterparts.

 - This air fryer also cooks food quickly.
-This Air Fryer Chicken Tenders and Air Fryer Chicken Breast, for example, is ready in 8-ish minutes.
+Air Fryer Chicken Tenders and Air Fryer Chicken Breast, for example, are both ready in 8-ish minutes.

 Add an easy seasoned breadcrumb coating and you have a knock off air fryer fried chicken even The Colonel would approve!